chelahmy/harubi/README.md

 ```php
 void beat(string $model, string $action, function $controller)
 ```

-The beat() call is pulling three arguments: **$model**, **$action** and **$controller**.
-In the case above the $model is set to `system`, the $action is set to `gettime`, and the $controller is set to a function closure.
+A beat() function call is pulling three arguments: **$model**, **$action** and **$controller**.
+In the case above the $model is set to `system`, the $action is set to `gettime`, and the $controller is set to a function closure without parameter.
 The beat() function will test whether the request matches with the specified model and action.
-If it does than the controller will be invoked.
+If it does than the controller will be invoked immediately.
 If the controller function has parameters then the values will be retrieved from the request query string.
 However, in this case the controller has no parameter.
-The controller is expected to return an array which will be converted into JSON before the beat() function exits.
+The controller is expected to return an array which will be converted into JSON string.

-**The beat process explained:** Whenever the $model and $action matched, the beat() function will invoke the $controller and wait for it to return, convert the return array into JSON, or leave it as-is whenever the return value is not an array, and then let PHP to exit with the JSON/as-is return value as the response.
-Otherwise, the execution will continue looking for the next beat() calls.
+**The beat process explained:** Whenever the $model and $action matched, the beat() function will invoke the $controller immediately and wait for it to return, convert the returned array values into a JSON string and write it to the PHP output buffer as a response to the request, and disable subsequent beat() or routing function calls.
+If the controller does not return an array then the returned value will be taken as-is without converting it to a JSON string.

 The beat **model-action &rarr; controller** pattern is the harubi unique way to route requests to controllers.